 The community benefits package “takes us to that limit” of feasibility, he told Harrison, even though “every assumption broke towards optimism.”
 (That analysis was vetted by an independent financial firm on behalf of the city as per standard city protocol.)

 As part of its community benefits package, Mill Creek signed a project labor agreement to use “wall-to-wall” union workers for construction.
-A representative from the building trades told council that’s rare to see for a project of this size.
+A representative from the building trades told council that’s rare for a project of this size.
 An arts niche and community room for non-profit use and community meetings is also part of the plan.

 Berkeley voters approved three buildings up to 18 stories in the city core as part of the Downtown Area Plan.
 A 16-story hotel at Shattuck and Center street is currently under construction and 18-story Harold Way, between Allston Way and Kittredge Street, is in the midst of pre-construction design work.